Lawyers for Trucking Accidents Caused by Mechanical Defects

 If you have been injured in an accident with a malfunctioning 18-wheeler, you should not go through your ordeal without assistance.
 The right legal team can help you collect the compensation that you need to deal with your injuries.
 Whether your case matches a situation listed above or is different, you have rights.
 So contact Crowe & Mulvey, LLP today to discuss your situation and what you may be able to recover for your injuries.

 If you or someone that you care about has been involved in an accident with an 18-wheeler, a vehicular malfunction might be to blame.
 The mechanical defect attorneys at Crowe & Mulvey, LLP, are prepared to help you determine if this is the case and whether or not to file a personal injury claim.
-To speak with an attorney ready to handle your case, call our offices in Massachusetts today at (617) 404-3417.
+To speak with an attorney ready to handle your case, call our office in Boston today at (617) 404-3417.